Enabling Energy-Efficient Simultaneous Multi-Task Reinforcement Learning through Spiking Neural Networks with Active Dendrites for Bio-inspired Generalist Agents: Results and Discussion

-MTSpark is designed to handle multiple tasks without expanding its parameter count significantly, thereby achieving efficiency in both memory usage and computational demands.
-Parameter count of MTSpark also remains comparable to that of the conventional architectures, suggesting that its performance is not derived merely from an increase in model complexity.
-Unlike conventional multi-task RL frameworks that often rely on separate, task-specific network modules or require extensive off-line data storage, our MTSpark utilizes a unified parameter set across all tasks, relying only on the context signals to differentiate tasks and exhibit varying network behavior.
-Furthermore, our MTSpark also leverages context signals and dendritic modulation to adapt to multiple tasks simultaneously, unlike the approaches that freezing certain parts of the network, and adding task-specific modules or extensive replay.
+Experimental results in Table~\ref{table:arch_params} show that nearly identical parameter counts are observed among DQN, DSQN and MTSpark\_AD models, as well as among DQN\_D, DSQN\_D and MTSpark\_ADD models.
+These results indicate that equipping the IF neurons with active dendrites does not incur significant parameter overhead.
+Moreover, these results even suggest that the improved performance achieved by MTSpark is not derived merely from an increase in model complexity.
+Unlike conventional multi-task RL methods that often rely on separate, task-specific network modules or require extensive off-line data storage, MTSpark utilizes a unified parameter set across all tasks, relying only on the context signals to differentiate tasks and exhibit varying network behavior.
+MTSpark models also leverage context signals and dendritic modulation to adapt to multiple tasks simultaneously, unlike the approaches that freeze certain parts of the network and/or add task-specific modules or extensive replay.
+These highlight that MTSpark models handle multiple tasks without significantly expanding model sizes.